jamesdavidyu/parking-api/README.md

 Please note: this project is still in progress.
 If you would like to see code for a complete app, please visit https://github.com/jamesdavidyu/grs.
+For now, users may sign up for an account, log in and sign out, reserve cars 1 and 2, and see that the car has been reserved (as of 3/5/25).